 In 1807, when Aaron Arrowsmith (1750–1823) compiled his maps, he didn’t note how it crossed but he showed it crossing to the west of the farmstead of Polla, at a point that was marked as a ford on the OS maps that came after him.

 While the old fording point still exists, I was spared having to get my feet cold and wet by the 1830s efforts of the Duke of Sutherland, who liked to break up the time between clearances with a spot of road-building.
 I guess it helped counter the argument that the evictees had nowhere to go.

 Cynicism aside, I was personally thankful for Sutherland’s bridge as the burn looked pretty damned cold.
-Certainly, a gang of lads who were fishing in it nearby were making an effort to stay out of it, despite being well-equipped with waders.
-Feeling glad of my warm, dry feet, I kept walking, rounding the head of the loch.
+Certainly, a gang of lads who were fishing in it nearby were making an effort to stay out of its waters, despite being well-equipped with waders.

 Head of the Loch